 Exploitation or reflection of our society?

-Final summary
+Final synthesis

 What risks do child influencers run?

-Child influencers risk exposure to misappropriated content, psychological pressure and exploitation by their parents.
+Child influencers risk exposure to misappropriated content, psychological pressure, and exploitation by their parents.

-How can we protect child influencers?
+How to protect child influencers?

 Why do child influencers become popular?